 The Program will maintain student privacy and confidentiality as required by federal regulations.
+Student academic records may not be discussed with others without a signed release.

 Grades will be posted in Blackboard, which is password protected for each individual student.
 Feedback for student grades will be provided in a manner consistent with maintaining confidentiality.
 If discussion regarding grades is necessary, the instructor and student will meet privately.
 Clinical instructors must also maintain student confidentiality; student skills, patient interactions, progress, or lack of progress may not be discussed with others except for the student, CCCE, DCE and/or Program director.